dotnet/AspNetCore.Docs/aspnetcore/fundamentals/app-state.md

 A limited amount of data can be passed from one request to another by adding it to the new request's query string.
 This is useful for capturing state in a persistent manner that allows links with embedded state to be shared through email or social networks.
 Because URL query strings are public, never use query strings for sensitive data.

 In addition to unintended sharing, including data in query strings can expose te app to [Cross-Site Request Forgery (CSRF)](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) attacks.
-Any preserved application state or session state must protect against CSRF attacks.
+Any preserved session state must protect against CSRF attacks.
 For more information, see [Prevent Cross-Site Request Forgery (XSRF/CSRF) attacks](xref:security/anti-request-forgery).

 ## Hidden fields